-Latest Vulnerabilities: Multiple vulnerabilities in various Siemens product lines #
+Latest Vulnerabilities: Multiple disclosed in various Siemens product lines #

 The most critical vulnerabilities disclosed include: